coreyp1/defiant/ROADMAP.md

 12. A default admin user is created (if it doesn't already exist).
 13. User login works, with persistance through Sessions.
 User logout & password change also work.
 14. Serving files from directories is now supported.
 This allows for mapping of arbitrary paths to specific directories, which is necessary for HTML inclusion of Plugin-provided HTML, CSS, & JavaScript.
+15. Context now has Javascript and CSS Registries, so that plugins can add JS & CSS to a page load.

 ## TODO